Visiting a pumpkin patch is a great family experience for fall.

 6140 State Route 539, Lynden (360) 318-7720.Bob’s Corn and Pumpkin Farm

-Fall festival starts September 17-October 31
+Fall festival starts September 16

 Bob’s Corn and Pumpkin Farm boasts a 10-acre corn maze, plus a kids’ corn maze.
-Advanced ticket purchase recommended.
+Advanced ticket purchase is recommended.
 Not just about corn mazes, Bob’s also offers: hayrides, trike track, slides and cow-train rides.

 10917 Elliott Rd, Snohomish360-668-2506